 The Blockchain provides security.
 The Blockchain is an elegant and organic digital network that has sparked a revolution in governance and record keeping.
 It has achieved a decentralization that is unmatched in any man-made system ever created.

 The Blockchain is immutable and incredibly resilient – thanks to its ingeniously devised incentive structure.
 To fully trust that Bitcoin is secure and immutable, requires a deeper understanding of the Blockchain and the underlying dynamics.
 Once you can appreciate the mechanisms at work and the cryptographic protocols that users, nodes, and miners must adhere to, to participate, only then can we fully recognize the strength and sovereignty of Bitcoin.

 These protocols are precisely why it is near impossible to control, manipulate or centralize Bitcoin.
-Without widespread support and consensus (this threshold is currently set to ≥95%) no changes can be made to the Bitcoin protocol.
-This is precisely why it is near impossible for hostile actors to fork the network.
-This consensus needs to come from developers, miners, nodes, businesses and individual users, thus ensuring the well-being of all stakeholders and prioritizing the well-being of the entire ecosystem over and above any individual greed or desire.
+Without consensus no changes can be made to the Bitcoin protocol.
+This is precisely why it is near impossible for hostile actors to enforce changes to the network.
+Consensus needs to come from developers, miners, nodes, businesses and, ultimately, any individual that runs a node.
 This assertion is being thoroughly tested by the current “block-size debates” and Bitcoin continues to teach us that we require consensus if we are to progress as a community.